Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

 Shioda and Inose \cite{ShiIno77} showed that $Y$ admits a rational map of degree two onto the Kummer surface $Z=\Kum(E_\omega\times E_\omega)$ associated to the self-product of the elliptic curve $E_\omega = \C/(\Z+\Z \omega)$ with $j=0$.
 The rational map $\pi_2$ arises from a quadratic base change of an elliptic fibration on $Z$ branched at two special fibers ($IV^*,I_0^*$).

 We show that the quadratic base change branched at {\it three} special fibers ($II^*,IV^*,I_0^*$), plus an additional smooth fiber lying over $t$ produces an elliptic-elliptic surface $X_t$.
-As $t$ varies, the Hodge structure $H^2(X_t,\Z)$ remains constant.
-That is, the period map for this family sends all values of $t$ to a point.
+As $t$ varies, the Hodge structure on $H^2(X_t,\Z)$ is locally constant.
 The three singular members of the family occur when $t$ collides with each of the special values lying under singular fibers of $Z$.
 Each of these singular surfaces contains a reduced component birational to a K3 surface; one of these K3 surfaces is $Y$.
-This forces $\disc(T_{X_t})=3$.
-On the other hand, when $t$ collides with the special value lying under the $I_0^*$ fiber, the limiting K3 is different; it has discriminant $d=48$.
+This forces the discriminant of $T_{X_t}$ to be 3.
+On the other hand, when $t$ collides with the special value lying under the $I_0^*$ fiber, the limiting K3 is different; it has discriminant $48$.
 This allows us to deduce Theorem \ref{main_thm}.
-A second counterexample can be constructed similarly, beginning instead with Vinberg's second most algebraic K3, which has discriminant $d=4$ (cf. Theorem \ref{thm_2nd-counterexample}).
+A second counterexample can be constructed similarly, where $Y$ is replaced with Vinberg's second most algebraic K3, which has discriminant $4$ (cf. Theorem \ref{thm_2nd-counterexample}).